 Some Examples of Wearables

 Many wearable devices have come and gone, while others have stuck with us.
 Calculator watches enjoyed a meteoric rise, and fall, in the mid 1970s.
 The Sony Walkman enjoyed its heyday in the 80s, then faded along with cassettes.
 While these wearables were faddish, and victims of advancing technology, other wearables have only benefitted from progress.

 Digital hearing aids landed with a thud in the mid 80s–they were too big and had poor battery life.
 After 30 years of development, they’re now nearly invisible, and last for days on a single charge.
 Wearable activity trackers are incredibly popular, and allow users to monitor everything from sleep patterns to fitness routines.

 CRM is all about collecting data from customer interactions.
 The more avenues for interaction available, the more data you can collect.
 While mobile devices (like phones) remove many of the hurdles to customer interactions, they’re still separate products carried in a purse or pocket.
 Wearables are, obviously, worn — giving them a more consistent presence during day-to-day activities.

 These devices directly connect wearers to the providers they’re interested in.
-Breaking down the last practical barrier between businesses and customers adds an immediacy, and improved accuracy, to CRM efforts.
-The collection of real-time information from customers makes relationship management a little less art, and a lot more science.
+Breaking down the last practical barrier between businesses and customers adds immediacy, and improved accuracy, to CRM efforts.
+The collection of real-time information from customers makes relationship management a little less art and a lot more science.

 One of the most promising examples of wearable CRM technology in healthcare is the recently announced partnership between Salesforce and Royal Phillips NV.
 This partnership has the stated purpose of using wearable tech and CRM resources to provide better outcomes for patients and providers.